The Science of Behavior Change (SOBC)

 The fourth RFA is to support a Resource and Coordinating Center (RCC) (U24) that provides national leadership for the coordinated efforts of projects and initiatives of SOBC to validate assays for behavior change.
 The RCC will also serve as the central resource for the organization of the meetings and other activities of the SOBC Program, including the support of its Steering Committee and External Scientific Panel, and any SOBC steering committee subcommittees that are established.

-Applicants are encouraged to review the FAQs, register for the relevant pre-application technical assistance webinar, and discuss potential applications with the scientific contacts listed in the RFAs.
+Applicants are encouraged to review the FAQs, additional resources for Target Validation Projects and the Resources and Coordinating Center, and discuss potential applications with the scientific contacts listed in the RFAs.